 Be clear about what you want to achieve this year.
 Remember that you’re also finding out if you are a match.
-If you say I want to do superhero films, and they give a smirk—then you know they don’t believe you can do that.
+If you say I want to do superhero films, and the acting agent or manager you’re meeting with gives a smirk—then you know they don’t believe you can do that.
 If you say I want to do rom coms, and they nod and smile wide—then they’re on board.
 Don’t try to marry someone who has different goals.
 And don’t be shy about your goals.

 Show your commitment.
 Radiate that you are an actor who is ready to do what it takes to make auditions happen, to quickly deliver excellent self-tapes, and to have a positive and realistic attitude.
 Everyone likes a team player, so show you are a collaborator down to your bones.
 No rep wants to feel like they’re the only one doing the work to get you in the door and booking jobs.